amritb/socketio-client-tool/README.md

 ### TODOs
 1. ~~Functional event emit modal~~
 2. ~~Add events and socket.io URL to page URL so that it can be shared with set inputs~~
+3. Helper links/buttons to add basic socketio evnets like reconnect, etc.
+4. Page titles should show the socket.io connection urls
 3. Clear button on panels
 4. Emit buttons on panel headers - which will prefill the emit form's message input field